flosch/simpleapi/README.rst

 simpleapi
 =========

-:stage: unstable
+:stage: I consider it as **nearly stable** as it's used in my projects
 :author: Florian Schlachter (http://www.fs-tools.de)
 :license: see LICENSE file for more (simpleapi is licensed under MIT license)

 About
 =====

-simpleapi is an easy to use, consistent and portable way of providing an API within your django project.
-It supports several output formats (e. g. json, xml) and provides a client library to access the API seamlessly from any python application.
+simpleapi is an **easy to use, consistent and portable** way of providing an API within your django project.
+It supports **several output formats** (e. g. json, jsonp, xml) and provides a **client library** to access the API seamlessly from any python application.
+You can also use nearly every **Ajax framework** (e. g. jQuery, ExtJS, etc.) to access the API (see more at "Usage in web-apps" in this README).

-The server supports:
+The server supports (uncomplete list):

 * API-namespaces to bundle methods
 * dynamic key authentication / ip restriction